clemedon/minishell/doc/issues.md

 > `||`      should print `bash: syntax error near unexpected token \`||'`
 > `|||…`    should print `bash: syntax error near unexpected token \`||'`

-- Fix segfault if PATH doesnt exist
+- Add execution '`./<program>`' feature

-> unset PATH; ls
+- Fix execution cwdfile named as prgs

-- Fix exec when cwd files named as programs are called
+> When a file in CWD has the name of a program.
 > 'ls: command not found' if there is a 'ls' file in the CWD.
 > Might be fixed with the handling of *'./<program>' feature*.
 Or the
 > environ check for path before the exec a command.